Let’s dive into both cards and see what they have to offer…

 At a monthly spend on $1,000 per month, we have…

-On a strict spending return, the Fido Mastercard is the winner.
+On a strict spending return, the Rogers and Amex cards are the winner.
 But if you combine all 3 factors together, the SimplyCash Card is the winner…

-Unless you plan to use it regularly at Costco or Loblaws stores, in which case the Fido Mastercard would likely be the better option of the three.
+Unless you plan to use it regularly at Costco or Loblaws stores, in which case the Rogers Mastercard would likely be the better option of the three.

 For me, American Express clearly has a great line of cash back credit cards.